benoitfragit/google2ubuntu/README.md

 ![google2ubuntu-manager](http://pix.toile-libre.org/upload/original/1391806249.png)

-As you can see, google2ubuntu coms with several default commands.
+As you can see, google2ubuntu comes with several default commands.
 I will explain you how to manage and add commands.

 #Manage commands
 ##Commands' storage